bartlomiejn/image-proc-pipeline/README.md

 # opencv-metal-pipeline

-WIP

-- Gets camera output through `AVFoundation`
+- Retrieval of camera output through `AVFoundation`
-- Converts camera output to input `cv::Mat` for processing
+- Convertion of camera output to input `cv::Mat` for processing
-- Converts processed `cv::Mat` to `MTLTexture`
+- Convertion of processed `cv::Mat` to `MTLTexture`
-- Renders processed texture using a simple Metal pipeline in real time
+- Rendering of processed texture using a simple Metal pipeline in real time